 South Beach, Port Denison

-- a great surfing beach - want a lesson?
-Talk to Beach Sand Land Tours.
+- a great surfing beach if you're learning to surf.
 It's also perfect for swimming and sand is so compact you can drive straight onto the beach and park up!

 Sandy Cape, Jurien Bay

 - well known by the 4WD community, Sandy Cape at Jurien Bay has dunes perfect for sandboarding or simply soft enough to watch the sun set, the water's not bad either!